paszu/3DSRepo/Hardmod-Downgrade.md

 Keep in mind throughout this that 10.4.0, 10.5.0, and 10.6.0 use the same NATIVE-FIRM.
 Also keep in mind that 10.2.0 and 10.3.0 use the same NATIVE-FIRM.

+**If you are on 10.6.0 (not 10.4.0 or 10.5.0), you must have an alternate entry point.
+Read more [here](https://github.com/Plailect/Guide/wiki/Alternate-Entry-Point-Options).**

 #### What you need

 * [A hardmod](https://gbatemp.net/threads/414498/)